 This may force them to leave work early.
 I am sure to say that most employers would prefer that such employees voluntarily leave the company punctually on the occasion of their 60th birthday.
 As a result, there are less costs due to sick leaves and the freed-up budget leaves more room for new hires that way.
 If you get enough training for the new entrants, the loss of experience for the company is also only half as tragic.

-Retirement age is likely to be further increased due to the aging population of Europe, although performance in various sectors will decline in old age.
+Retirement age is likely to be further increased due to the aging population in the Western world and elsewhere, although performance in various sectors will decline in old age.
 So, while many people now expect their legal and private pension to be earned “At the retirement age of 67, they’ll eagerly estimate that they probably have a total of XXX available”, but it can be just as good that the retirement age will soon increase to 70 or even just complete abolish the concept of retirement.
 I am beginning to realize that I can’t avoid this path if I continue like this, but to enable me to leave the working world I have to rely on myself because…

 Retirement provision has meanwhile become the main goal of financial freedom.

 The state makes no secret that it can’t provide for my generation in old age.
+My path to financial freedom is almost a necessity in that regard.
 Private provision therefore does not only mean closing just a small pension gap.
 It may be that I’ll have to earn my living almost completely alone.

 Short review: How does our pension system work?